-Graham Bartlett, Chief Executive Officer, Velon, said: “We’re absolutely thrilled that so many fans watched the teams and riders going all out at the first two Hammer races.
+Graham Bartlett, Chief Executive Officer at Velon, said: “We’re absolutely thrilled that so many fans watched the teams and riders going all out at the first two Hammer races.
 Hong Kong is going to be a fantastic finale to the series."

-Mark Buttermann, Director Summer Sports, Infront and Co-Managing Director Hammer Series said: "We've achieved another huge milestone for Hammer Series.
+Mark Buttermann, Director Summer Sports at Infront and Co-Managing Director of Hammer Series said: "We've achieved another huge milestone for Hammer Series.
 The concept is proven, the fans, teams and riders love it and we have a true series.
 The season finale in Hong Kong promises to be epic."

 Infront is a leading sports marketing company managing a comprehensive portfolio of top properties.
 Infront covers all aspects of successful sporting events, including the distribution of media rights, sponsorship, media production, event operation and digital solutions.
 Headquartered in Zug, Switzerland, Infront has a team of more than 1,000 staff working from over 39 offices across more than 14 countries, delivering 4,100 event days of top class sport around the world every year.
 In 2015, Infront was integrated into Wanda Sports Group, part of Chinese conglomerate Dalian Wanda Group.